Pale Leaves on Tradescantia: Color Loss Beyond Simple Variegation Fade

 Nutrient depletion in old, unfed potting mix

-Because Tradescantia grows so fast, it draws down the nutrients in its potting mix faster than slower-growing houseplants.
-A plant that hasn't been fed in several months, even in decent light, can develop an overall pale, thin-looking new growth simply from running short on the nitrogen and other nutrients needed to build vivid pigment and healthy leaf tissue.
-This differs from a light-driven fade in that it tends to affect new growth specifically, rather than showing the same washed-out quality across leaves of all ages.
+Because Tradescantia grows so fast, it draws down the nutrients in its potting mix faster than slower-growing houseplants of the same pot size.
+A plant that hasn't been fed in several months, even in decent light, can develop overall pale, thin-looking new growth simply from running short on the nitrogen and micronutrients needed to build vivid pigment and healthy leaf tissue.
+This differs from a light-driven fade in that it tends to affect new growth specifically while older leaves further back on the stem retain their original color, rather than showing the same washed-out quality across leaves of every age.

 How to Fix It